magao-x/handbook/operating/daily_startup.rst

    - ``set`` TTM Pupil
    - ``set`` TTM Peri

+9. **Optional, but recommended** Set the toggles on ``sysMonRTC.set_latency.toggle`` and ``sysMonICC.set_latency.toggle`` to "On".

 9. On the camwfs GUI, toggle ``synchro`` to "on", take a dark, and open the wavefront sensor shutter

-9. At this point you should see a PSF image on `camtip`.
+10. At this point you should see a PSF image on `camtip`.
 If you do not, use the system block diagram to troubleshoot.
    The most likely causes are that you forgot to power something on (the source?) or that `stagepickoff` is in the wrong position.

+11. At this point you will probably want to start cooling down the cameras that have temperature control, as well.

-10. Now you can proceed to :doc:`alignment`
+**Now you can proceed to :doc:`alignment`**

 .. |image1| image:: figures/moxa_dio_do.png
 .. |image2| image:: figures/moxa_dialog.png